Warri–Itakpe Railway

-The Ujevwu–Itakpe Railway is a standard-gauge railway in Nigeria that connects the port city of Warri to the inland town of Itakpe.
+The Warri–Itakpe Railway is a standard-gauge railway in Nigeria that connects the port city of Warri to the inland town of Itakpe.
 Construction began in 1987 on an industrial railway to supply the Ajaokuta Steel Mill with iron ore and coal.
 After a protracted construction period of more than 30 years, the railway was finally inaugurated in 2020 as a mixed freight and passenger line.
 Construction is underway on an extension to Abuja, where it will connect to the Lagos–Kano Standard Gauge Railway.

 Construction

 Origin

 When Nigeria became independent from Great Britain in 1960, it imported most of its steel from Britain and other foreign suppliers.
 Pursuing industrialisation and greater self-sufficiency, Nigerian leaders reached an agreement with the Soviet Union to build the Ajaokuta Steel Mill, a vast complex that would be larger than all the oil refineries in Nigeria combined.
 The steelworks were located on the Niger River, about 60 km from the iron ore deposits at Itakpe.
 A contract was awarded to Julius Berger in 1987 to build an industrial railway from Ajaokuta to Itakpe to supply the steelworks with iron ore.
 Since the railway did not have to connect to Nigeria's Cape gauge railway network, it was decided to build it as Nigeria's first standard-gauge railway.

 Since Nigeria lacked metallurgical coal of sufficient quality, it would be necessary to import metallurgical coal by sea.
 Several forms of transport were considered.
 The coal could be brought up the Niger River directly to Ajaokuta, but the Niger River was only seasonally navigable and would have to be dredged to be navigable year-round.
 The coal could also be loaded at Port Harcourt on the Eastern Line, but Nigeria's Cape gauge railways had insufficient capacity.
 To handle the heavy industrial traffic, plans were drawn up to build a standard-gauge railway from Port Harcourt to Otukpo, where it would branch off for Ajaokuta.
 However, the railway from Port Harcourt was shelved due to lack of funding.
 It was decided to extend the Itakpe–Ajaokuta Railway to the Atlantic Ocean port of Warri, which would also make it possible to transport iron ore to the Delta Steel Plant in Aladja, across the river from Warri.

 Although the railway was completed from Itakpe to Ajaokuta, progress was slow on the extension to Warri.
 Only 254 km of the 276 km extension to Warri had been completed by 2009, when the Nigerian government awarded a ₦33 billion contract to Julius Berger and TEAM Nigeria to complete the remaining 22 km by 2013.
 However, the railway was still incomplete in 2017, and the Ajaokuta Steel Mill was also incomplete.
 Although construction had begun in 1979, the steelworks had not produced a single sheet of steel by the end of 2017.